-Local IPv4 address of the Internet connection profile ("0.0.0.0" if no address is associated yet).
+Local IPv4 address of the Internet connection profile ("0.0.0.0" if no address is associated yet), or local IPv6 address ("::" if no address is associated yet).

 - Before opening a service profile based on a connection profile recently used, check with AT^SICI that the previous connection was properly closed.
 If AT^SICI confirms that the connection profile is in <conState> 0 (Down) the connection profile may be used again. - If AT^SICI is used simultaneously on different instances only one request can be handled at a time.
 On the other instance(s) "+CME ERROR: operation temporary not allowed" will be displayed.
 If so, repeat the command on this instance. - After closing the last service which uses this connection profile, parameter value <numServices> is decreased after the expiry of the inactivity timeout "inactTO" of AT^SICS only.